z-z-n/The-Vision-based-Driver-Assistance-System/README.md

   val.py is the model verification code

 ### Other
-The data folder is used to save data, and the yaml file is used to process the dataset.
+The data folder is used to save data, and the yaml files are used to process the dataset.

-The model folder is used to save the model, and the yaml file is used to save the model structure and so on.
+The model folder is used to save the model, and the yaml files are used to save the model's structure, and so on.

-The run folder is used to save the results of training, validation and testing.
+The run folder is used to save the results of training, validation, and testing.

 The icon folder is used to save the icons that the program needs to use.

-The other folders are the folders that come with the yolov5 model.
+The other folders are the folders that come with the Yolov5 model.